avinashkz/income-prediction/README.md

 ### Run using *Packrat* and *conda env*

-1. Run *income-prediction.Rproj* to install all the packages I used for my project.
+1. Open *income-prediction.Rproj*.

+2. packrat::restore()

-2. conda env create -f environment.yml
+3. conda env create -f environment.yml

-3. source activate income
+4. source activate income

-4. *make all*
+5. *make all*

-5. *make clean* -> To delete all the files created
+6. *make clean* -> To delete all the files created